 "Dog seizures don't just happen without any underlying reasons.
 It can be genetic or illness-related."

-Seizures can happen to your dog probably because they have taken in something poisonous: food, rodent poison, toxic treats/bones.
-Injuries/trauma to the head can also be one of the reasons.
+Seizures can happen to your dog if they have taken in something poisonous.
+What toxins can cause seizures in dogs?
+Certain human food, rodent poison, toxic treats, bones, and others can all cause seizures.
+Injuries and trauma to the head can also be one of the reasons.
 To avoid this from happening, we have to be observant and cautious to keep away our dogs from any potentially harmful substances and try to avoid any accidents that involves the head, as much as possible.
-Much like having actual children!
+Much like having human children!

-Illnesses in your dog like kidney and liver disease, stroke, anemia, high/low blood pressure (the list goes on) can cause your dogs to experience seizures.
-To know if your dog has one or more of the following, it's always recommended that you have him checked up by his veterinarian as regularly as possible.
+Illnesses in your dog like kidney disease and liver disease, stroke, anemia, high and low blood pressure (the list goes on) can cause your dogs to experience seizures.
+To know if your dog has one or more of the following, it's always recommended that you have him checked up by his veterinarian regularly.

 Before a Seizure